-You can withdraw up to £200 from ATMs abroad in any rolling 30-day period without any fees.
+We don’t charge you for withdrawing money from an ATM in the European Economic Area (EEA).
+You can withdraw up to £200 from ATMs outside the EEA in any rolling 30-day period without any fees.
 After that, we charge 3% of the total amount you withdraw above £200.
-That’s because cash withdrawals in a foreign currency outside the UK cost us money.
+That’s because cash withdrawals in a foreign currency outside the outside the EEA cost us money.

 Your money is protected by the FSCS

 Any money in your Monzo account is fully protected up to £85,000 by the Financial Services Compensation Scheme (FSCS).

 16–17 year olds